Mary, Queen of Scots: Claim to the English throne

 In November 1558, Henry VIII's elder daughter, Mary I of England, was succeeded by her only surviving sibling, Elizabeth I. Under the Third Succession Act, passed in 1543 by the Parliament of England, Elizabeth was recognised as her sister's heir, and Henry VIII's last will and testament had excluded the Stuarts from succeeding to the English throne.
 Yet, in the eyes of many Catholics, Elizabeth was illegitimate and Mary Stuart was the rightful queen of England, as the senior surviving legitimate descendant of Henry VII through her grandmother, Margaret Tudor.
 Henry II of France proclaimed his eldest son and daughter-in-law king and queen of England.
-In France the royal arms of England were quartered with those of Francis and Mary.
-Mary's claim to the English throne was a perennial sticking point between herself and Elizabeth.
+In France, the royal arms of England were quartered with those of Francis and Mary.
+Mary's claim to the English throne was a perennial sticking point between her and Elizabeth.

 When Henry II died on 10 July 1559, from injuries sustained in a joust, fifteen-year-old Francis and sixteen-year-old Mary became king and queen of France.
 Two of the Queen's uncles, the Duke of Guise and the Cardinal of Lorraine, were now dominant in French politics, enjoying an ascendancy called by some historians la tyrannie Guisienne.

-In Scotland, the power of the Protestant Lords of the Congregation was rising at the expense of Mary's mother, who maintained effective control only through the use of French troops.
-In early 1560, the Protestant Lords invited English troops into Scotland in an attempt to secure Protestantism.
+In Scotland, the power of the Protestant Lords of the Congregation was rising at the expense of Mary's mother, Mary of Guise, who maintained effective control only through the use of French troops.
+In early 1560, the Protestant lords invited English troops into Scotland in an attempt to secure Protestantism.
 A Huguenot uprising in France, the Tumult of Amboise, made it impossible for the French to send further support.
 Instead, the Guise brothers sent ambassadors to negotiate a settlement.
 On 11 June 1560, their sister, Mary's mother, died, and so the question of future Franco-Scots relations was a pressing one.
 Under the terms of the Treaty of Edinburgh, signed by Mary's representatives on 6 July 1560, France and England undertook to withdraw troops from Scotland.
 France recognised Elizabeth's right to rule England, but the seventeen-year-old Mary, still in France and grieving for her mother, refused to ratify the treaty.